ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 comments: true
 ---

 This year, it was already the 6th edition of eXperienceAgile, organised in Portugal, Lisbon by Radtac and Hugo Lourenço - a DevOps and Enterprise Agility Advisor.
-This global conference focusses on gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect gathering for Agile & DevOps practitioners from JWorks.
-The first day contained 14 talks on Team and business agility with speakers from Europe and America, whereas the second day contained DevOps talks and deepdive workshops with some of the speakers.
+This global conference focuses on gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect gathering for Agile & DevOps practitioners from JWorks.
+The first day contained fourteen talks on team and business agility with speakers from Europe and America, whereas the second day contained DevOps talks and deep-dive workshops with some of the speakers.
 @experienceagile / #xa19 / experienceagile.org

-# Table of content
+# Table of contents

 * [Half-Agile:  5 Leadership mistakes Diluting Your Transformation, by Jesse Fewell](#half-agile--5-leadership-mistakes-diluting-your-transformation-by-jesse-fewell)
 * [The Toyota Flow System, by Nigel Thurlow](#the-toyota-flow-system-by-nigel-thurlow)

-## Half-Agile:  5 Leadership mistakes Diluting Your Transformation, by Jesse Fewell
+## Half-Agile:  5 Leadership Mistakes Diluting Your Transformation, by Jesse Fewell

 Jesse shares with us 5 patterns on our journey to an Agile organisation.
 He explains why this journey can be so hard, especially for leaders (team leads, scrum masters, technical leads, managers or executives).